thebkv/bkv/index.md

 This is a draft workspace: chapters may change as the work continues.

 ---
+Contributors: Use following conventions:
+Start chapters with identifying operational terms (see examples) Base text KJV or other standard accepted text Substitute names for meanings where scripture has a direct or clearly implied definition Use markdown italics for readability words like _the_ Use markdown bold for defined names and terms like **City of Peace** When substituting Hebrew or Greek meanings, use commonly accrpted definitions Close chapter with references (see examples)
+Do not add commentary, let scripture speak for itself

 ## 📖 The Gospel According to Matthew
 - [Chapter 1](Matthew_01.md)